i-walk-away/pydantic_quest/README.md

 Free interactive course on Pydantic v2.

 It is designed to teach you the capabilities of pydantic - a validation library for python.
-It's (hopefully) beginner friendly, while still being useful for thoae already familiar with the library.
+It's (hopefully) beginner friendly, while still being useful to those already familiar with the library.